SharkSnack/shiren-2/content/system/monster-house.md

 These only appear in Sealed Room, Road to the End, and Shrine's Hidden Hole between 1\~99F.

 Special Monster Houses can contain monsters outside of the current floor's monster table,<br/>
-including high level monsters. (ex: Gigahead, Porkton, Typhoon on 12F of Road to the End).<br/>
+including high level monsters. (ex: Gigahead, Porkon, Typhoon on 12F of Road to the End).<br/>
 They're typically extremely dangerous, especially if you begin the floor in the middle of one.<br/>
 However, a Sanctuary Scroll is usually enough to deal with Cyclops, Drain, and Ghost houses.